I Made a Third-Class Relic of St. Dominic — Here’s How

 The Council of Trent, too, was not silent on the topic.
 Five hundred years after the Reformation’s beginnings, we still have the trustworthy and wise voice of the Council Fathers who responded to the Reformers’ claim that veneration of the saints and their relics is contrary to Scripture.
 As the Council taught, “The holy bodies of the holy martyrs and of the others who dwell with Christ … are to be honored by the faithful.”
 Let us follow that exhortation in the Church today.

-(I’ve written enthusiastically on this topic and others is my new book, Reform Yourself!
-How to Pray, Find Peace, and Grow in Faith with the Saints of the Counter-Reformation, available now the Catholic Answers Press.)
+(I’ve written enthusiastically on this topic and others is my book, Reform Yourself!
+How to Pray, Find Peace, and Grow in Faith with the Saints of the Counter-Reformation.)

 This article originally appeared Nov.
 29, 2017, in the Register.